jinaga/jinaga_com/src/content/documents/02-steps/01-setup-steps/04-install-typescript.md

 ---
-title: "Install TypeScript"
+title: "Install TypeScript (optional)"
 ---

 This assumes that you have [created a Node Application](../create-node-app/).

 Jinaga works well with [TypeScript](https://www.typescriptlang.org/).
+If you would rather use JavaScript, feel free to skip this step.
-If you prefer to use it this way, you'll need to set up a few extra things.
+But if you prefer to use types, you'll need to set up a few extra things.

 First, install TypeScript.